12 Substation Protection Equipment You Must Recognize

 1. Power Transformer

 Power Transformers are static electrical devices that transfer power from one circuit to another without changing frequency.
-Typically, transformers step up or down a system's voltage levels for transmission and generation.
+Typically, transformers step up or step down a system's voltage levels for transmission and generation.
 They reduce the voltage to 120,000 volts (120 kV), the sub-transmission level carried to local substations, from 735,000 volts (735 kV).
-Substation protection equipment has safety features called surge arresters on either side of them.
+Substation protection equipment has safety features called surge arresters on either side of it.

-2. Instrument Transformers
+Instrument Transformers

 Current Transformer

-Potential Transformer
+2. Potential Transformer

-An insulator is a metal that restricts the free movement of electrons or electric charge.
+An insulator is a material that restricts the free movement of electrons or electric charges.
 As a result, insulators have a high resistance to electricity.
 Insulators come in various forms, including suspension, strain, stray, shackle, pin, and more.
-The image above illustrates a few different types of insulators.
-Insulators use insulation to prevent short circuits and to meet other insulation standards while building electric poles with conductors.

 4. Isolator